openlibraryenvironment/platform-rs/INSTALL.md

     "value": "reshare_service"
 }
 ```
-These settings can be specific for each Symbol or tenant defaults
+These settings should be set for specific `agencyId`/`configName` used in the ReShare config.

 ### ReShare specific NCIP configuration
 The following configuration is required to enable ReShare to communicate with FOLIO via NCIP.